 Work consists of helping in the garden and the polytunnels, providing a great opportunity to get practical experience with organic food production as well as becoming familiar with various approaches including permaculture and biodynamics.
 There may also be some work in the kitchen, preserving garden produce into jam, chutney, cordials, etc. Yoghurt and cheesemaking skills are also included here.
 On the farm, we ask that the apprentice helps with the milking of the sheep.
 The food apprentice works closely with the head gardener to provide produce for the course and the Stone barn cafe.

 Work consists in helping out in the farm kitchen and in the Stone barn cafe, as well as engaging with guests staying at the farm, either on courses or on personal retreats, getting the houses ready for them and making sure their stay is a pleasant experience.

 This is a great opportunity to learn vegetarian cooking, bread making, and various methods of food production and preserving and to gain some experience in the catering industry.
 This position may suit someone with an interest in yoga, as it is usually possible to take part in some of the yoga sessions when a course is running.

 If you are interested in this apprenticeship scheme, please have a thorough browse through our website, including Volunteers at Macalla Farm PDF and email us with:

 – details of your relevant experience (if any)

 – why you’d like to work with us

-Please provide at least two references relevant to your experience.
-We will follow up by email and skype or phone call.
+We will follow up by email and video conference or phone call.